karthikcs/capstone-project-flight-delay/capstone_proposal.md

 2. [MSE (Mean Squared Error)](https://en.wikipedia.org/wiki/Mean_squared_error)
 3. [R2 Score (Coefficient of determination)](https://en.wikipedia.org/wiki/Coefficient_of_determination)

-In this solution design, I propose to use the MSE as the preferred metric for evaluating the model
+In this solution design, we  use the MSE as the preferred metric for evaluating the model

 ### Project Design